thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

 ### Plugin Adapter

+🚫 _Concept of "plugin adapter" not yet implemented_ 🚫

 A **plugin adapter** is the counterpart of a **plugin**, that takes the responsibility to access the **external child-device's** or container's _resources_ and _services_.
   * a **plugin adapter** can serve one or more **plugins**
   * for access to an **external child-device**, the **plugin adapter** can be installed and executed on that **external child-device**, or on the **main-device**